The Art of No Deal: Why Trump doesn't want an immigration bill

 But the bill he had just said he would not sign into law already included all of those items — just about everything he's said he wants in immigration legislation.

-"He can't take yes for an answer," Sen. Tammy Baldwin, D-Wis., said on MSNBC's "Morning Joe" Friday.
+"He can't take yes for an answer," Sen. Tammy Baldwin, D-Wis., said Friday on MSNBC's "Morning Joe."

 Jolly said congressional Republicans are getting bamboozled by the president.